DFE-Digital/early-careers-framework/docs/source/ecf/schedules-and-milestone-dates.html.md

 ### Reduced schedules

-Reduced schedules apply to participants that expect to complete their ECF-based training in less than 2 years.
+Reduced schedules apply to participants that expect to complete their training in less than 2 years.

 Providers should note:

 * providers may identify ECTs that have already completed their induction, and so need to be placed on a reduced schedule, via the API.
 We include details of the date an ECT completed their induction in the v3 [EcfParticipantAttributes](/api-reference/reference-v3.html#schema-ecfparticipantattributes)
-* while the API will accept any declarations submitted after the first milestone start date (1 September, 1 January, 1 April each year), providers must submit declarations according to the terms outlined in the ECF contract payment guidance
+* while the API will accept any declarations submitted after the first milestone start date (1 September, 1 January, 1 April each year), providers must submit declarations according to the terms outlined in the contract payment guidance

-Contact ECF contract managers via email for more information on exact dates.
+Contact contract managers via email for more information on exact dates.

-Participants who expect to complete their ECF-based training in less than 2 years, should have their [schedule updated](/api-reference/ecf/guidance.html#notify-dfe-of-a-participant-39-s-training-schedule) to one for the following:
+Participants who expect to complete their training in less than 2 years, should have their [schedule updated](/api-reference/ecf/guidance.html#notify-dfe-of-a-participant-39-s-training-schedule) to one for the following:

 ```
  "schedule_identifier": "ecf-reduced-september"